 As stated earlier, subcontractor relationships in Native American contracting can be somewhat confusing.
 When the SBA makes mistakes, a thorough understanding of the regulations can be helpful when seeking a reversal from OHA.

-For additional help or representation with Native American contracting rules regarding affiliation or general help with Native American sole source contracts call our size protest lawyers at 1-866-601-5518.
+For additional help or representation with Native American contracting rules regarding affiliation or general help with tribal and ANC 8 a sole source contracts call our size protest lawyers at 1-866-601-5518.